Snowy Mountains Weather

 Snowy Mountains Forecast

-Tuesday Mostly sunny.
-Medium (50%) chance of snow showers about the alpine peaks in the afternoon and evening.
-Light winds becoming W 15 to 20 km/h during the afternoon.
+Saturday Cloudy.
+Medium (60%) chance of showers, most likely in the afternoon and evening.
+Light winds becoming E/SE 15 to 20 km/h during the afternoon.

 Snowy Mountains Weather Forecasts